 Student loans are available through the Direct Loan program.
 Students must complete the FAFSA and have a valid ISIR or SAR in the Financial Aid Office in order to apply for a federal loan.
 Loans are available to students who are enrolled in a program of study and are attending at least half-time.
-Both entrance and exit counseling are mandatory requirements and the financial aid office must have confirmation of completion.
-Students may complete their counseling sessions online at studentloan.gov.
-Entrance counseling confirmation must be received before the release of the first disbursement.
+The annual student loan acknowledgment is mandatory each year a student accepts a new federal student loan and the financial aid office must have a confirmation of completion.
+Both entrance and exit counseling are mandatory requirements and the financial aid office must have a confirmation.
+Students may complete their annual student loan acknowledgment and counseling sessions online at www.studentaid.gov.
+The annual student loan acknowledgment and entrance counseling confirmation must be received before the release of the first disbursement.
 Exit counseling is required before a borrower graduates or ceases at least half time enrollment.
 Students must have a completed financial aid file before the loan request form will be processed.
 The borrower is required to repay the loan according to the repayment schedule.